Can public trust endure in India amid high surveillance?

 Meanwhile, policing of the internet has also grown, with greater monitoring of social media, and the most frequent internet shutdowns in the world.

-Authorities say they are needed to improve governance and bolster security in a severely underpoliced country.
+Authorities say they are needed to improve governance and bolster security in a severely under-policed country.
 But technology experts say there is little correlation to crime, and that policing violates privacy and targets vulnerable people.

 “Everything’s being digitized, so there’s a lot of information about a person being generated that is accessible to the government and to private entities without adequate safeguards,” said Anushka Jain, legal counsel at Internet Freedom Foundation, an advocacy group in Delhi.